 -This tour is partially outdoor.
 Tour is provided even in case of light rain since we can use umbrellas and raincoats.
 In case of a thunderstorm we can choose together to change the itinerary and do a museum/church instead of the Baths.

-- Roman Houses are closed on Tuesday and Wednesday (write me if you want to do this tour anyway, we can replace the site with another museum)
+- Roman Houses are closed on Tuesday and Thursdays (write me if you want to do this tour anyway, we can replace the site with another museum)

 - If not interested in the Houses, we can visit the Museum of the Walls at St. Sebastian Gate (Ancient Walls).